Signs and your business

-How will your sign communicate with customers?
+How will your sign draw customers in?

-In order to communicate effectively, a sign must be noticeable and readable.
+To convey a message effectively, a sign must be noticeable and readable.
 It should be large enough to be seen at a distance, whether you are attracting pedestrian or vehicle traffic.
 A reputable sign maker will be able to help you calculate the appropriate size and placement.

 You may want to include other items on your sign, like a clock or temperature display, or moving parts to attract attention.
 These things provide a public service and can help generate interest.